mpetroff/pannellum/readme.md

 ## How to use
 1. Upload `build/pannellum.htm` and a full equirectangular panorama to a web server.
     * Due to browser security restrictions, a web server must be used locally as well.
-With Python 2, one can use `python -m SimpleHTTPServer`, and with Python 3, one can use `python -m http.server`, but any other web server will work as well.
+With Python 3, one can use `python3 -m http.server`, but any other web server will work as well.
 2. Use the included multi-resolution generator (`utils/multires/generate.py`) or configuration tool (`utils/config/configuration.htm`).
 3. Insert the generated `<iframe>` code into a page.